Raulvalverdeleal/react-template/docs/content/bins.md

 | action | --action         | -a    | Operation to perform: `get` (download) or `put` (upload) | put              |
 | dev    | --dev            | -d    | Shows sftp output                                        | 1                |

 !> This bin does not handle passwords.
 It requires your public SSH key to be added to the server’s **authorized_keys**.
-This ensures sensitive information is not stored in the repository.
+This ensures sensitive information is not stored in the repository or even in the .env file.

 Usually you may want to keep user & host in config, so you can create multiple scripts, for example: